odemodelselection/sw_test/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-In the root of the folder there are two main files: ODE_model_selection.py and ODE_model_selection_with_estimation.py.
-According to their names, the first one
+In the root of the folder, there are two main files: "run_parameter_estimation.py" and "run_model_selection.py".
+The first one can be used to estimate model parameters/initial values based on the options defined in "./data/estimation_setups.csv" file.
+The second one is used to conduct model selection according to the model testing procedure described in the above paper.
+This file uses as input the data from the file ("./data/theta_setups.csv") which is the resulting output of running "run_parameter_estimation.py".
+So, in case you don't use our estimation procedure, you need to edit "./data/theta_setups.csv" by putting estimated/given values and define appropriate options accordingly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>